-- Ensure the resource is aware of all attached documentation within the order (i.e.: briefing packets, Special Needs documents, etc.) - International Manifest is accurately completed and returned in a timely manner.
-The manifest must be submitted to NICC no later than 72 hours before the Needed Date and Time on the Resource Order Form. - Failure to meet the 72-hour timeframe will result in the order being canceled. - Vehicle Information is completed (if applicable) within the manifest. - Travel can be arranged but not implemented until notification is received from the NICC International Coordinator that they are cleared for travel.
-(This process may be different based on which country we are providing assistance/support.) - A copy of the itinerary is required to be submitted with the international manifest. - Once the manifest is received by the NICC, it is sent to be reviewed for international travel clearance.
+Ensure the resource is aware of all attached documentation within the order (i.e.: briefing packets, Special Needs documents, etc.)

+International Manifest is accurately completed and returned in a timely manner.
+The manifest must be submitted to NICC no later than 72 hours before the Needed Date and Time on the Resource Order Form.

+o Failure to meet the 72-hour timeframe will result in the order being canceled.

+Vehicle Information is completed (if applicable) within the manifest.

+Travel can be arranged but not implemented until notification is received from the NICC International Coordinator that they are cleared for travel.
+(This process may be different based on which country we are providing assistance/support.)

+Once the manifest is received by the NICC, it is sent to be reviewed for international travel clearance.
 (This may take 48 hours or longer)